Allegory of Innocence (No.6) by William Hoare of Bath

 Sculpture and Metalwork

-On the mantelpiece, the two nineteenth-century French classical bronzes by Louis Fayon depict David (after Michelangelo) and Antinous (after the Antique), between them sits an Austrian grande Sonnerie ormolu Timepiece.
-On the right-hand commode is a pair of papier-mache ewers with dome-shaped covers painted with allegorical scenes by Vernis Martin, whilst on the left is a nineteenth-century Neapolitan bronze of the Young Bacchus (originally known as Narcissus), after an Antique bronze excavated at Pompeii in 1862, the last such find to gain celebrity through reproduction.
+On the mantelpiece, the two nineteenth-century French classical bronzes by Louis Fayon depict David (after Michelangelo) and Antinous (after the antique), between them sits an Austrian 'grande sonnerie' ormolu timepiece.
+On the right-hand commode is a pair of papier-mache ewers with dome-shaped covers painted with allegorical scenes in Vernis Martin (a type of imitation lacquer), while on the left is a nineteenth-century Neapolitan bronze of the Young Bacchus (originally known as Narcissus), after an Antique bronze excavated at Pompeii in 1862, the last such find to gain celebrity through reproduction.

 On the right-hand dwarf bookcase is an ormolu figure of Napoleon as First Consul.

-To the right of the door to the hall there is a bronze statuette of the Young Bacchus, by J M Swan, RA (1847–1910).
+To the right of the door to the hall there is a bronze statuette of the Young Bacchus, by James Macallan Swan, RA.
 By the left hand door is a bronze head of the present Lady Faringdon, standing on a marble torchère, commissioned in 1996 by the partners of Cazenove & Co., and sculpted by Philomena Davidson-Davis.